Complex Fractures in Dogs: Treating Broken Legs and More

 Humpty Dumpty has nothing on some of the dogs we veterinarians see.
 Dogs who have been hit by cars or who have undergone some other trauma can suffer multiple fractures — what we call polytrauma.
 Putting them back together again takes extensive surgical repair and sometimes calls for some difficult decisions.
 Here’s how cases like this may be treated.

-dog into surgery, it’s important to assess vital signs.
+Before taking a dog into surgery, it’s important to assess vital signs.
 Animals hit by cars often develop internal bleeding from a tear in the spleen or liver or from sharp bone fragments that pierce organs or tissues.
-The dog may need a
+The dog may need a blood transfusion.

 Lacerations are bandaged until they can be treated more thoroughly.
 Once the blood transfusion, fluids and pain meds have done their work of stabilizing the dog, we can address the fractures.
 Deciding how to repair them is where the difficult decisions come in.